Clay Millen

-Clay Millen (born 2002) is an American college football quarterback for the University of Florida.
-He previously played for the Nevada Wolf Pack and Colorado State Rams.
-Recognized as a Freshman All-American in 2022 by College Football News, Millen holds the Colorado State record for single-season completion percentage (72.2%).
+Clay Millen (born 2002) was an American college football quarterback who played for the Colorado State Rams, Nevada Wolf Pack, and the University of Florida.
+Recognized as a Freshman All-American in 2022 by College Football News, Millen set the Colorado State single-season record for completion percentage (72.2%).

 Early life

 Millen attended Mount Si High School in Snoqualmie, Washington, where he played quarterback as a backup to his brother Cale Millen before starting in his junior year.
 As a junior, he threw for over 3,000 yards with 34 touchdowns and one interception, earning first-team All-State honors and the Washington 4A Offensive Player of the Year award.
 His senior year was limited to two games due to the COVID-19 pandemic, but he completed 30 of 37 passes for 435 yards and six touchdowns.
 Millen was a team captain in his junior and senior years and graduated with a 3.9 GPA.

 Rated a four-star recruit by 247Sports and a three-star by Rivals, Millen first committed to Arizona, but then decommitted before committing to Nevada.